-The winds at the Tanglang La pass are freezing cold and the force is such that it will blow you off the cliffs 🙂 … Sometimes, it’s even hard to stand on your ground even.
-Secondly, the oxygen level per breath decreases considerably and with almost nil vegetation most people suffer breathlessness at this pass.
+The winds at the Tanglang La pass are cold, and the force is such that it will blow you off the cliffs.
+Sometimes, it’s even hard to stand on your ground even.
+Secondly, the oxygen level per breath decreases considerably, and with almost nil vegetation, most people suffer breathlessness at this pass.

 The raging pollution from trucks or oil tankers also accounts for the stoppage being brief, by most people.
 Don’t be surprised if your head may also spin many rounds at this place, especially when you travel to Ladakh via Manali side.

 I do not recommend spending more than 15 minutes on Taglang La pass.
 While our short stay of 10 minutes, I had almost lost my footing quite a number of times due to that spinning effect at Tangang La 😀 (Disorientation or ataxia)…

 The picture on the side of the signboard of one of the 15 highest motorable roads in the world, is a must for everyone visiting this Taglang La pass on Manali Leh Highway.
 You may not find food (sometimes a makeshift dhabha), and there is no place for accommodation at this place.

 As you descend from Taglang La, Rumste is the first settlement you will come across as you enter the Leh valley.
 It is situated alongside the Indus river and has some tea houses and homestays.